ashiina/static-combiner-php/README.md

 Script that combines static files (JS/CSS), with a file cache functionality.
 Implemented with PHP.

-It is originally based on the code on this URL: http://rakaz.nl/2006/12/make-your-pages-load-faster-by-combining-and-compressing-javascript-and-css-files.html
+It is originally based on the code on this URL.
+Special thanks to rakaz for providing a neat solution.

+http://rakaz.nl/2006/12/make-your-pages-load-faster-by-combining-and-compressing-javascript-and-css-files.html

 Thanks, -ashiina (https://github.com/ashiina)